-We knew we would be needing a few things in the car during our stay, so valet parked the car right on the first level so we had easy access.
-This made it very convenient for us.
+I knew I would be needing a few things in the car during my stay, so valet parked the car right on the first level so I had easy access.
+This made it very convenient for me.

 Hotel Lobby & Reception

-I jumped right into the details of our room in the details above, but we were impressed with Portland Harbor Hotel long before that.
+I jumped right into the details of our room in the details above, but I was impressed with Portland Harbor Hotel long before that.
 Let’s back up a bit.

 The regal entrance to hotel sits on the corner of Fore and Union.
 You will ascend the carpeted stairs (notice the lovely kinetic sculpture that soars alongside the steps) to reach the lobby.